 D&I is a core principle of GCS 2020 and the ‘Raising the Bar’ portfolio of improvement programmes.
 The programme contributes to GCS’s strategic goal of being a communications profession that is representative of modern Britain; one that actively supports talented individuals to succeed regardless or race, ability, gender or background (GCS Diversity and Inclusion Strategy 2017/2018).

 In her speech, Cheryl King-McDowall highlighted the success of GCS’ D&I Internship and Apprenticeships programmes – the internship has received 480 applications this year, double the number from 2018, for 70 roles, and the apprenticeship has received 608, three times the number from 2018, for 41 places.

 True diversity and inclusion encompasses a huge range of intersecting identities, with CCDV’s cohort of mentoring partnerships coming together to discuss a multitude of areas.
 The importance of D&I in the workplace was illustrated by guest speaker Noriko Suzumura, who discussed her experiences at Bloomberg.

 It’s easy for some people to feel that CCDV doesn’t affect them, or that they haven’t got anything to offer because they’re not ‘visibly’ diverse; but for the programme to be effective it should include voices from all backgrounds, and ensure that people are listening.

 Making sure that all voices are heard helps everyone.
 It also makes us more effective communicators, helping us to tell stories that resonate with everyone in society.

 CCDV brings these diverse voices into the room and ensures that they are heard.

-We still do have some unmatched participants so if you are Grade 6/SCS or equivalent want to make your mark in D&I you can sign up today by following this link.
+We still do have some unmatched participants so if you are Grade 6/SCS or equivalent want to make your mark in D&I you can sign up.